-Other main activities in 2018: Board Member of the International Bone Research Association (IBRA), Board Member of Osiris Therapeutics Inc., Member of the Investment Advisory Committee of MTIP.
+Other main activities in 2019: Board Member of the International Bone Research Association (IBRA), Board Member of Osiris Therapeutics Inc. until April 2019, Member of the Investment Advisory Committee of MTIP.

-Career highlights: CEO (Chief Executive Officer) at Medartis since 1998.
+Career highlights: CEO (Chief Executive Officer) at Medartis from 1998 until August 2019.
 Prior to that several long-term managerial positions in various production departments at Institut Straumann AG and Head of Manufacturing at Stratec Medical in Mezzovico, Ticino, Switzerland.
 Moreover, he was a member of the Executive Management Board at Villiger, a bicycle manufacturer, being responsible for all technical matters.